 Rail access is available from London via the West Coast mainline stations in Stoke-on-Trent or Macclesfield.
 The nearest East Coast mainline station is Derby and there is an onward connection to Matlock.
 From the North of England there is easy access by rail from Manchester to Buxton.

-Coach services direct from London pass through local market towns of Ashbourne, Leek, Buxton and Bakewell.
+Coach services direct from London pass through the local market towns of Ashbourne, Leek, Buxton and Bakewell.

 We suggest you avoid Derby by taking exit 23A onto the A50 and then the A515 to Ashbourne.

 Visitors approaching from Leek or Ashbourne on the A523.